 Students have some limited storage space on their studio server (found at afp://studio.mcad.edu) and on the class server (afp://class.mcad.edu).
 Learn more about the class server here.

 For Staff: MCAD's file servers provide a safe and secure location for MCAD data.
 Windows users primarily work off Maverick to store individual and departmental files.
 MacOS users can use their individual staff network home directory or a specially configured departmental share for file storage.
 Please contact the MCAD Technology department or your staff supervisor to determine which overall network storage solution is best for your office needs.

-The MCAD institutional Google accounts provided to faculty, staff and students come with unlimited storage space in Google’s cloud storage service, Google Drive.
+The MCAD institutional Google accounts provided to most faculty, staff and students come with unlimited storage space in Google’s cloud storage service, Google Drive.
 This can be a great place to store copies of important files and works particularly well for sharing data between users.
-However, once you leave MCAD, your MCAD Google account will be deactivated (see Graduating or Leaving MCAD), and any data stored within the associated Google Drive must be transferred to a personal account before access is lost.
-As personal accounts only come with 15GB of free storage, we do not recommend Google Drive as a long-term backup option for large quantities of data.
+You can also install Google Backup and Sync, a service that will automatically back up the data in selected folders on your computer to your Google Drive.